karthik0010/Assure-Documentation-2/3-Dashboard.md

 - **Interactive Feature**: Click on the schedule count to adjust or view the details of active schedules.

 ### 📈 Total Runs
-- **Visual Insight**: A bar chart that dynamically updates to show how many tests have run over a selected period (daily, weekly, or monthly views).
+- **Visual Insight**: A bar chart that dynamically updates to show how many tests have run over a selected period.
 - **Actionable Tip**: Hover over individual bars to see detailed information about the runs on specific dates.

 ### 🥧 Executions